Azure-Samples/azure-spring-boot-samples/cosmos/spring-cloud-azure-starter-cosmos/spring-cloud-azure-cosmos-sample/README.md

 ## Clean up Resources
 After running the sample, if you don't want to run the sample, remember to destroy the Azure resources you created to avoid unnecessary billing.

-The terraform destroy command terminates resources managed by your Terraform project.
+The terraform destroy command terminates resources managed by your terraform project.
 To destroy the resources you created.

 ```shell